bkager/Tiny-node-cookbook/informational-importing-and-exporting-from-modules.md

 ```
 ### Importing ES6 modules into CommonJs modules with a dynamic import

 Remember: the import methods shown above only work to import into a CommonJS module FROM another CommonJS module.

-To import into CommonJS from an ES6 module, you need to use the following syntax:
+To import into CommonJS from an ES6 module, you need to use the following syntax for [dynamic imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import):

 ```
+//In index.cjs:

+import("./duck-functions.cjs").then(({default: sayQuack, duckName}) => {

+})
 ```

 ## ES6 module imports/exports

 ### Syntax #1: Named exports